gguf-org/diffusion/README.md

 - MIT License [stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp/blob/master/LICENSE)
 - MIT License [ggml](https://github.com/ggml-org/ggml/blob/master/LICENSE) or refer to the copy inside ggml folder, etc.

+Other than that, all other contribution/change(s) are under the MIT License stated/found in the repository.

 ## License

 See `LICENSE`.